polarch/JSAmbisonics/README.md

 * **converters.sn3d2n3d**: converts an ACN/SN3D stream to an ACN/N3D stream
 * **converters.fuma2acn**: converts a FuMa stream to a ACN/N3D stream
 * **intensityAnalyser**: implements an acoustic intensity analysis for visualization of directional information captured in the ambisonic stream.

+The library is a work-in-progress, but fully functional.
+At the moment, demos seem to work fine in Mozilla Firefox and Google Chrome.
+No other browsers have been checked yet.

+---
+## Real-time demo (Chrome and Firefox)

+See the live [Rawgit demo](https://rawgit.com/polarch/JSAmbisonics/f56b0aece88087f939fa4727c64fcd9191573265/index.html)  (serving the content of the ``./examples`` folder).

+HOA recordings are made by the author in the [Communication Acoustics laboratory of Aalto University](http://spa.aalto.fi/en/research/research_groups/communication_acoustics/), using the [Eigenmike](http://www.mhacoustics.com/products#eigenmike1) microphone.

 ---
 ## Usage